• Skip to primary navigation

 Five oven-baked egg bites on a plate, garnished with fresh parsley.
 One has a bite taken.
 A silicone muffin pan with more egg bites is in the background.
 Pin Text reads: Easy Egg Bites

-Savory, custardy homemade Egg Bites are a portable, hand-held cross between an omelet and a frittata.
-This oven egg bites recipe is fast and easy: no special equipment required.
-Add your favorite cheeses, veggies, and meats for nearly infinite flavor possibilities!
+This savory, custardy homemade Egg Bites recipe is fast and easy: no special equipment required.
+Add Gruyère and bacon for Copycat Starbucks Egg Bites, or use your favorite cheeses, veggies, and meats for nearly infinite flavor possibilities!
 (10 minutes hand-on prep)

 Five oven-baked egg bites on a plate, garnished with fresh parsley.
 One has a bite taken.
 A silicone muffin pan with more egg bites is in the background.